Jerry-Wemisiko/Dairy_Business/Readme.md

 You need to have git installed.
 If not, you can install git with the following command in your terminal; '$ sudo apt-get install git-all`.
 ## Setup/Installation Requirements
 To access this project on your local files, you can clone it using these steps.
-* Open your terminal.
+  Open your terminal.
-* Use this command to clone `$ git clone https://jerry-wemisiko.github.io/Dairy_Business/
-* This will clone the repositoty into your local folder.
+  Use this command to clone `$ git clone https://jerry-wemisiko.github.io/Dairy_Business/ This will clone the repositoty into your local folder
-* Enjoy.
 ## Known Bugs
 There are no known bugs at this moment.
 ## Technologies Used